 For thousands of children, the end of school means months of wondering whether or not they will have enough food to eat.
 Thanks to support from the Regional Food Bank of Oklahoma, the United States Department of Agriculture, the Oklahoma Department of Education and the community, children under 18 can receive nutritious meals and/or snacks through the Regional Food Bank’s Summer Feeding program at select locations weekdays from June 1 through July 31.
-Click here to view a list of Summer Feeding sites.

 Click here to see nondiscrimination policy